KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/README.md

 * **Uriel Deveaud** - *Initial work* - [Kore Teknology](https://github.com/KoreTeknology) from 2001

-Please, feel free to contact me, and/or discuss further developments or ideas for those files, thanks ;) Collaboration projects are always welcome ;)
+Please, feel free to contact me, and/or discuss further developments or ideas for those files, thanks ;)

+Collaboration projects are always welcome!

 ---